RobotLocomotion/drake/tools/workspace/vtk/README.md

 file for macOS or wheel builds should be documented in their corresponding build file.

-When developing an upgrade to a new VTK version, developers will need to modify
+When developing an upgrade to a new VTK version, developers will need to modify:

 - `image/build-vtk.sh`: update the version of VTK being downloaded to compile.
 - `image/vtk-args`: update any CMake configurations needed.
 Pay close attention